-Interestingly enough, Henderson's Transvaal Estates has a fully-owned subsidiary, Henderson Consolidated Corporation Ltd., which itself has a total subsidiary, Mineral Holdings Ltd., owning freehold lands in Transvaal and Orange Free State, totalling 3,706 acres, and mineral rights over a further 689,380 acres.
+Interestingly enough, Henderson's Transvaal Estates has a fully-owned subsidiary, Mineral Holdings Ltd., owning freehold lands in Transvaal and Orange Free State, totalling 3,706 acres, and mineral rights over a further 689,380 acres.
 In addition, it has two mineral concessions in Swaziland, totalling 84,019 acres.